Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Stronger Natural Weapons {#birth-stronger-natural-weapons}
-The character’s natural weapons are more developed and deadly than average.
+The character's natural weapons are more developed and deadly than average.
-**Effect:** The character’s natural weapons are upgraded to **Category 2**.
+**Effect:** The character's natural weapons are upgraded to **Category 2**.
 The character is trained in their use.

 ---

 ### Stronger Natural Armor {#birth-stronger-natural-armor}
-The character’s hide, scales, or shell offer enhanced protection.
+The character's hide, scales, or shell offer enhanced protection.
-**Effect:** The character’s natural armor is upgraded to **Category 2**.
+**Effect:** The character's natural armor is upgraded to **Category 2**.
 The character is trained in its use.

 ---

 ### Hardness {#birth-hardness}
-The character’s body is dense and resistant to impact.
+The character's body is dense and resistant to impact.
 **Effect:** Physical Protection is increased by **+1**, and the character can sustain **one additional scratch wound**.

 ---

 ### Unyielding Bulk {#birth-unyielding-bulk}
-The character’s massive build allows them to carry far more than most.
+The character's massive build allows them to carry far more than most.
 **Effect:** Bulk capacity is increased by **+2**, and total bulk capacity is increased by **+4**.

 ---

-## Pack & Social Traits

 ### Teamworker {#birth-teamworker}
 The character thrives when acting alongside others.